Article

 Even accurate content loses value if it is difficult to use.
 Dense, unstructured chronologies slow review and increase cognitive load, particularly in cases involving hundreds or thousands of pages of records.

-- Clearly segmented by provider, facility, or encounter type.
+• Clearly segmented by provider, facility, or encounter type.

-- Consistently formatted and scannable.
+• Consistently formatted and scannable.

-- Structured to support rapid navigation and reference.
+• Structured to support rapid navigation and reference.

-- Exportable into litigation and expert workflows.
+• Exportable into litigation and expert workflows.

 Structure directly affects how a chronology performs under time pressure.
-Experts reviewing records for report preparation often need to locate specific encounters quickly, while attorneys preparing for mediation or deposition rely on clear segmentation to verify facts in real time.
-Chronologies that lack consistent formatting or logical organization increase review time and raise the risk of missed details.
+Experts need to locate specific encounters quickly, and attorneys preparing for mediation or deposition rely on clear segmentation to verify facts in real time.
+A well-structured chronology can be reused across evaluation, expert analysis, negotiation, and trial without rework, while inconsistent formatting forces teams to rebuild it at each stage.

 How Tavrn Supports Defensible Medical Chronology Standards